Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Experimental setup

 \subsubsection{Convolutional blocks}

 The core processing in terms of feature extraction and parameter count is done with convolutions, implemented as four residual blocks adapted from the popular ResNet architecture.
 Specifically, we use Bottleneck Residual Block visualized in~\figref{fig:bottleneck-block}, which was proposed in~\cite{He2016DeepResidual}.
 This block design reduces the number of parameters while preserving representational power.
 The term "bottleneck" refers to the temporary reduction of channels with a 1$\times$1 convolution before the main convolution, followed by their restoration (or increase) afterward.
 Each block is defined by the following parameters: the main convolution kernel size $k$, the number of output channels $C_{out}$, the dropout rate, and the bottleneck ratio defining the reduction of channels for the main convolution (we use a common setting of $\frac{1}{4}$).
 The main convolution operation uses automatic padding to ensure that the spatial dimension (i.e., the length of packet sequences) remains unchanged.
-For the same purpose, we also use a stride of 1 in all convolutions, as we found that reducing the spatial dimension with stride led to decreased performance.
+For the same purpose, we also use a stride of 1 in all convolutions, as we found that reducing the spatial dimension with a stride led to decreased performance.
+The four bottleneck blocks use different parameter settings: the number of output channels increases (192, 256, 384, 448), the kernel sizes decrease (7, 7, 5, 3), and the dropout rates progressively rise (0\%, 10\%, 20\%, 30\%).
+Overall, the convolutional blocks process packet embeddings of shape (30 $\times$ 32) and produce feature maps of shape (30 $\times$ 448).